tong/hxelectron/README.md

 Haxe externs for [electron](http://electron.atom.io/).

 The Electron framework lets you write cross-platform desktop applications using JavaScript, HTML and CSS.
-It is based on Node.js and Chromium and is used in the Atom editor.
+It is based on Node.js and Chromium.

 ## Install